 "Exhibitionism is when a person experiences sexual excitation from the fantasy of being observed naked or engaged in sexual activity, or from actually being observed while naked or engaged in sexual activity," explains AASECT-certified sex therapist Indigo Stray Conger, LMFT, CST.

-Importantly, this consensual kink is completely different and separate from the mental health condition known as exhibitionistic disorder, which involves deriving "recurrent and intense sexual arousal from the exposure of one's genitals to an unsuspecting person, usually a stranger," Stray Conger says.
+Importantly, this consensual kink is completely different and separate from the mental health condition known as exhibitionistic disorder1, which involves deriving "recurrent and intense sexual arousal from the exposure of one's genitals to an unsuspecting person, usually a stranger," Stray Conger says.
 The key difference is in the lack of consent and the distress the person may feel about their own desires.

 "Healthy exhibitionism is a sex-positive celebration of the erotic and should not be confused with exhibitionistic disorder," she says.